Mountain Biking

 Two lift-served bike parks and a state forest network with lines for every level.
 Here is how to start riding one of the best hubs in Western New York.

 Ellicottville has quietly become one of the best places to ride a mountain bike in the Northeast.
-Between the two resorts and the surrounding state forests, the region holds well over 140 miles of trail, and most of it sits within a short drive of Washington Street.
+Between the two resorts and the surrounding state forests, the Ellicottville trail system holds more than 50 miles of trail, and all of it sits within a short drive of Washington Street.
 If you have never clipped in here, this is where to begin.

-The fastest way to rack up descents is to let a chairlift do the climbing.
-Both of Ellicottville's anchor resorts run bike parks in the warmer months.
+The fastest way to rack up descents is to let a chairlift do the climbing, and in Ellicottville that means starting at the bike park.

 HoliMont